Ehanlion/mist_obsidian_mobile/99. GM Screen/Plot Ideas/04-24-2025 Arc 1 End Crossroad.md

-The [[04-24-2025 Miner Rescue Campaign Crossroads]] marks the end of the players realizing what the hell is happening.
+The [[04-24-2025 Arc 1 End Crossroad]] marks the end of the players realizing what the hell is happening.
 They just rescued 60 miners from an ancient compound by completing [[First Compound, Battle]] and [[First Compound, Prison Break]].
 They are camping in The High Forests (Widowmaker's Stands) in the TOMT.

 ### Ending this Arc
 - We have done enough sea creatures for now